asheri1/ev3/webots_simulator/readme.md

 1. **`ev3_bot.py`**: This Python script controls the EV3 robot in the simulation.
 It includes functions for motor control, sensor integration, and Q-Learning.

-2. **`world.txt`**: The Webots world file defines the simulated environment.
+2. **`world.wbt`**: The Webots world file defines the simulated environment.
 It contains colored boxes, a robot, and various sensors.

 3. **`QTable.json`**: The Q-table output from the training process.
 It contains learned Q-values for state-action pairs.